anlsh/picl/README.md

 ### Documentation
 All functions are annotated with markdown docstrings.
-Thanks to Shinmera's [Staple](https://github.com/Shinmera/staple) and [htmlpreview](https://github.com/htmlpreview/htmlpreview.github.com), you can view the[documentation here](https://htmlpreview.github.io/?https://github.com/anlsh/picl/blob/master/docs/index.html)
+Thanks to Shinmera's [Staple](https://github.com/Shinmera/staple) and [htmlpreview](https://github.com/htmlpreview/htmlpreview.github.com), you can view the [documentation here](https://htmlpreview.github.io/?https://github.com/anlsh/picl/blob/master/docs/index.html)

 (Yes, I'm aware there's some sort of javascript garbage at the bottom of the
   page: it seems like some a bug with htmlpreview:.
 It doesn't truncate the